gnfisher/Book-notes/confident_ruby.md

 ### Use built-in conversion protocols

+Summary: There are implicit conversion methods (the given type is expected to be very similar to the converted type, i.e. `#to_str` for something very similar to a String.
+There are explicit converstion methods (the given type is expected to be representable and not necessarily similar to the converted type, i.e.
+`#to_s`.
+If you want strictness, you can use the implicit conversion methods to convert inputs to the expected type (as `String#to_str` retuns a String, too).
+You can be less strict by using explicit conversion methods (like `#to_s`).

 - Useful when you want to ensure the inputs are of a specific _core type_, such as `Integer`.